 The sequence editor is invoked by double-clicking on the sequence display.
 The sequence length can be up to 64 messages in length.
 The sequencer is limited to using messages 1 through 64.
-The Sequence Editor is shown below.

 Message Editor

 The i2c message cannot be edited directly in the Expert mode screen.
 Instead, an Expert Mode Editor is brought up either by double-clicking on a message or when the user attempts to type directly into one of the rows (messages) in the Expert Mode screen.